XYGalaxy/Airoam/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. replace in `.env` file in the root directory with the following variables:
 ```
 VITE_GOOGLE_PLACES_API_KEY=your_google_places_api_key
 VITE_OPENAI_API_KEY=your_openai_api_key